CH-UICH-UI

 • References inside SQL comments (-- and /* */) are ignored — comments are stripped before extraction

-• Each unique reference creates a dependency edge in the DAG
+• Each unique ref creates a dependency edge in the DAG

-• Unresolved references (referencing a model that doesn't exist) cause a validation error
+• Unresolved ref/source (pointing at something that doesn't exist) causes a validation error

 DAG & Dependencies